 Maryland Children’s Health Insurance Program provides coverage for many important medical services.
 Services covered by CHIP include preventative care like doctor’s visits and immunizations as well as emergency care and mental health services.
 Other services covered by CHIP in Maryland:

 - X-rays and laboratory tests

 These services covered by CHIP often come with a small copayment.
 Those enrolled in Medicaid will have more services covered and will not have to pay for these treatments.
 After applying to CHIP, more information about which services are covered by the program will be mailed to you.
 Many types of experimental or alternative medical treatments will be not covered, as CHIP and Medicaid cover only scientifically proven treatments.

 How to Apply for CHIP in Maryland

 The processes of how to apply for CHIP in Maryland include enrollment in person, by phone or online.
 Applying for CHIP in person is possible by visiting any local health department, department of social services or connector entity.
 To enroll by phone or for information regarding how to apply for CHIP, residents can call 855-642-8572 for the Maryland Health Connection.
 Petitioners can also apply online through the state website.
 Benefits eligibility and other important information about government programs can be found in this site.
 The CHIP application will require you to give a lot of personal information.
 Giving false information to bolster eligibility to the program can come with serious criminal charges and even jail time.
 Applicants are encouraged to give accurate information when applying for any government benefits program.
 Information regarding enrollment status will be sent through the mail.
 Please allow a few months for applications to be processed.
 If denied Medicaid enrollment, applicants may file an appeal with the state of Maryland.

-For comprehensive information on applying to Medicaid for children successfully, review the details in our free guide.
+For comprehensive information on applying to Medicaid, review the details in our free guide.